birgersp/dcs-gws/README.md

 ## How to use in your mission
 1. Add a mission start trigger
-2. Add a do script action, loading the `bajas-standalone.lua` file
+2. Add a do script action, loading the `mint-standalone.lua` file
 3. Add another do script action, loading your own script to utilize our script

 (More details coming soon)